 The COVID-19 pandemic has exposed how vulnerable retailers are and why it’s so important to digitise their business.

-During the lockdown, retailers that had established online presence and upgraded digitally managed to survive and even thrive during the time of crisis.
+During the lockdown, retailers that had an established online presence managed to thrive during the time of crisis.

 If you still feel that digitally upgrading is not a priority then just take a look at our local government.

 On top of various existing grants such as Productivity Solution Grant and SkillsFuture Enterprise Credit, the government has introduced a new incentive called the Digital Resilience Bonus which rewards payouts of up to $10,000 for businesses that adopt digital solutions.

 At this point, digitally upgrading your business can be considered necessary if you want to keep your business afloat.

 We list down four key digital upgrades you should make if you haven’t already done so.